 On September 8, Prabal Gurung celebrated his 10th anniversary showing at New York Fashion Week.
 For the auspicious occasion, the designer’s Spring 2020 collection was a lead opener to every immigrant who had taken shelter in America.

 Prabal had plans to celebrate his 10th anniversary this season at Hudson Yard’s with his first-ever fashion show.
-He abruptly pulled out of negotiations for space when news broke that Stephen Ross, Chairman, and Founder of Related Companies, the real estate developer behind Hudson Yards, was hosting a fundraiser for Trump in the Hamptons in August.
+He abruptly pulled out of negotiations for space when news broke.
+Stephen Ross, Chairman, and Founder of Related Companies, the real estate developer behind Hudson Yards, was hosting a fundraiser for Trump in the Hamptons in August.

 “This is no longer about party lines, especially now with all the mass murders at the hands of domestic terrorists and white supremacists.
 Instead, this is a choice that one needs to make now.
 This is about choosing between two sides, the right or the wrong sides of the history.
 I am not calling this out to be part of the cancel culture or start some tirade against people, but rather to question these individuals whose motivation seems to be nothing but $$ and also to challenge our integrity and choices that we make every day.
 My goal here is to start a dialogue and maybe, hopefully, change some minds.
 I was previously in a conversation with Hudson Yards’ The Vessel as the venue for my brand’s upcoming 10-year show during NYFW.
 When I heard about this fundraiser, I chose to pull my participation.”